Adobe Commerce and Magento Open Source use the term catalog to refer to the product database as a whole.

 Inventory Management for Adobe Commerce and Magento Open Source gives you the tools to manage your product inventory.
 Merchants with a single store to multiple warehouses, stores, pickup locations, drop shippers, and more can use these features to maintain quantities for sales and handle shipments to complete orders.
 For more information about these features and how you can use them to manage stock in multiple locations, see the Inventory Management User Guide.

 Access to catalog data is determined by several factors, including the scope setting, the catalog configuration, and the root category that is assigned to the store.
-The catalog includes products that are enabled and available for sale, and those that are currently not offered for sale.
+The catalog includes products that are enabled and available for sale, and products that are currently not offered for sale.

 In sales, the term catalog usually refers to a curated selection of products that is available for sale.
 For example, a store might have a “Spring Catalog” and a “Fall Catalog”.